 Don’t let home organizing get your down.
 Start where you are now, no matter how dismal it looks, and take baby steps to freedom!

 “You can do anything for 15 minutes.”
-That encouragement from Marla Cilley, theFlyLady, is her theme song!
+That encouragement from Marla Cilley, theFlyLady.
+It is her theme song!

-Take just 15 minutes – even as little as 5 minutes --a 5 Minute Room Rescue– and clear a space to the worst room in the house.
+Take just 15 minutes – even as little as 5 minutes – per day and clear a space to the worst room in the house.
 You know, the room that is so cluttered you’d be embarrassed for anyone to see it.
 Just work your way in, clearing clutter as you go, for five minutes a day.
-Do it faithfully for 27 days and see the transformation.
+Do it faithfully for a month and see the transformation.
 It’s simple and it works!